Are LUNA Bars Healthy? An Unbiased Review

 Last year, I wrote about Clif Z Bar and was unimpressed.
 Clif Bar makes LUNA BAR as well.

 What do I want from a snack bar?
+These are not meal replacement bars in my mind because they don't have enough calories.
 I don’t think I am that demanding but it is almost impossible for me to find what I want.
-My ideal bar would have:
+My ideal snack bar would have:

 1. Five grams of sugar per bar.